malixian/Stock_Predict_DQN/README.md

 # Stock_Predict_DQN
-you can replace the csv files in "dqn_convNet_keras_tensorflow/sample_data" in order to train on your data

-run "dqn_convNet_keras_tensorflow/run.sh" to run the project
+- run "dqn_convNet_keras_tensorflow/run.sh" to run the project<br>

-basic, the program figures out when to buy or sell, when facing the historical data at a time T.
+- basic, the program figures out when to buy or sell, when facing the historical data at a time T.<br>

-market_dqn is the main algorithm
+1. market_dqn is the main algorithm

-market_env is where make the csv file into openAI gym
+2. market_env is where make the csv file into openAI gym

-market_model_builder is where the network constructed
+3. market_model_builder is where the network constructed